petergridge/Irrigation-V5/README.md

             integration: irrigationprogram
 ```
 ## REVISION HISTORY
+## 5.2.7 - under development
+* Add next run time attribute.
+Custom Card will also need to be updated
+* Fix spelling mistakes in en.json and strings.json
 ## 5.2.6 - beta
 * refine the manual run behavior, zones will run unless explicitly disabled.
 * expand events: program_turned_on, program_turned_off, zone_turned_on, zone_turned_off when a program starts.